omniaunusest/desktop-churches-set/Philosophy.md

         Use of descriptive names (e.g., `convert_to_ico()`, `apply_wave_distortion()`).
         ---

-3. **Clarity:** Simplified language.
+3. **Clarity:** Use of simplified language.
 Code and documentation should be straightforward and accessible.
     - Avoid jargon.
 Explain technical terms briefly, it doesnt't hurt (e.g., "CLI: Command-Line Interface").

     - Keep functions small and focused.
     ---

 4. **User Empathy:** Assume the user is intelligent but unfamiliar with the codebase.
-Guide them with clear prompts, helpful errors, and intuitive workflows.
+Guide them with clear prompts, helpful errors and intuitive workflows.

-5. **Readability:** Visual context (ASCII art) with purpose != pointless decoration.
+5. **Readability:** Use of visual context (ASCII art) with purpose, not as pointless decoration.
     - ASCII art should enhance understanding or theme, not clutter the space.

     - Be concise, not cryptic.
-    - Maintain a balance between technical and creativity sides.
+    - Keep the balance between technical precision and creative expression
     ---

 6. Professional Touch: